What is Otovel otic?

 What happens if I overdose?

-An overdose of ciprofloxacin and fluocinolone otic is not expected to be dangerous.
+An overdose of Otovel otic is not expected to be dangerous.
 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.

-What should I avoid while using Otovel (ciprofloxacin and fluocinolone otic)?
+What should I avoid while using ciprofloxacin and fluocinolone otic?

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.

-It is not likely that other drugs you take orally or inject will have an effect on ciprofloxacin and fluocinolone used in the ears.
+It is not likely that other drugs you take orally or inject will have an effect on Otovel used in the ears.
 But many drugs can interact with each other.
 Tell each of your healthcare providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.